git/git.github.io/rev_news/drafts/edition-101.md

-  Complete the hash function transition. brian m. carlson has done a tremendous job making sure there are these two parallel worlds, if you will.
+  Complete the hash function transition. brian m. carlson has done a tremendous job making sure there are these two parallel worlds, if you want.
 What's missing now is making them interoperable.
 This is not necessarily the biggest *problem* in current Git, but it could be something that won't be fixed by short-term, this-quarter, profit-maximizing actors, so if I could decree a team to work on that